Halfway House - a licensed ddap facility

 A recovery house is a self-pay group home for individuals who are seeking a drug and alcohol free, structured environment where he/she can learn recovery and living skills to support long term recovery.
 Recovery houses are self-pay and are not licensed treatment facilities.
 Most individuals living in recovery homes are in early recovery, under 12 months.

 Sober HouseOnce individuals feel they have an established recovery support system, they can choose to live in a sober house.
-A sober house is a self-pay drug and alcohol free environment who has a less structure than a recovery house.
+A sober house is a self-pay drug and alcohol free environment which has a less structure than a recovery house.